105hua/ResNet50_BrainTumorDetection/README.md

 As mentioned in the Preface within the Introduction section, the ResNet50 model structure has been used for this project.
 The model was trained with a batch size of 32 over 40 epochs, using the SGD Optimizer and the CrossEntropyLoss function.
-The training segment of the dataset used contains 3,760 images.
+The training segment of the dataset used contains 3,760 images, using an image resolution of 224x224.

 ## Evaluation